YeonSphere/Nexus/README.md

 ## Building

-Please refer to the building instructions in this main project directory for the current implementation.
+Please refer to the building instructions in the main project directory for the current implementation.

 ## Contributing and Usage

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-However, please note that redistribution, commercial use, or creating derivative works based on this Software require explicit permission from @daedaevibin.
+However, please note that redistribution, commercial use, or creating derivative works based on this software require explicit permission from @daedaevibin.
 To obtain permission, contact @daedaevibin via:

 - GitHub: @daedaevibin
 - Phone: +1 (208) 464-4061 (preferred method for faster response)